maxguywinter/Cancer-Dissertation-code/README.md

 summary(Age_Prev) # Produces summary data (Min, Median, Mean and Max) for the individual variables. str(Age_Prev) # Shows the observations and variables of the data.

+# Age Prevalence High SDI
 Prev_Age_highSDI <- read.csv("Diss data/Age_highSDI.csv") # Imports the data set.
 The header=True command tells RStudio to use the first row of the data file as the names of each variable/column. attach(Prev_Age_highSDI) # Attaches the data to your environment so that you can directly refer to the variable by name. names(Prev_Age_highSDI) # Shows the name of variables in the data set. summary(Prev_Age_highSDI) # Produces summary data (Min, Median, Mean and Max) for the individual variables. str(Prev_Age_highSDI) # Shows the observations and variables of the data.

+# Age Prevalence Middle SDI
+Prev_Age_middleSDI <- read.csv("Diss data/Age_middleSDI.csv") # Imports the data set.
+The header=True command tells RStudio to use the first row of the data file as the names of each variable/column. attach(Prev_Age_middleSDI) # Attaches the data to your environment so that you can directly refer to the variable by name. names(Prev_Age_middleSDI) # Shows the name of variables in the data set. summary(Prev_Age_middleSDI) # Produces summary data (Min, Median, Mean and Max) for the individual variables. str(Prev_Age_middleSDI) # Shows the observations and variables of the data.

+# Age Prevalence Low SDI
 Prev_Age_lowSDI <- read.csv("Diss data/Age_lowSDI.csv") # Imports the data set.
 The header=True command tells RStudio to use the first row of the data file as the names of each variable/column. attach(Prev_Age_lowSDI) # Attaches the data to your environment so that you can directly refer to the variable by name. names(Prev_Age_lowSDI) # Shows the name of variables in the data set.